FSP Dagger 600W SFX PSU Review

 As mentioned, the SDA600 is 80 PLUS Gold-rated.
 It's naturally compatible with the newest Intel sleep states as well, since it uses DC-DC converters for generating the minor rails.
 The protection feature set is nearly complete; only under-voltage protection seems to be missing.
 Thankfully, over-temperature protection is supported.
 We consider this to be one of the most important protection features available.

-In Cybenetics' efficiency program, the PSU scores an ETA-C rating, while the lab's corresponding noise rating is LAMBDA-A+, denoting that this is a particularly quiet PSU, despite its compact form factor and 80mm cooling fan.
+In Cybenetics' efficiency program, the PSU scores an ETA-A- rating, while the lab's corresponding noise rating is LAMBDA-A, denoting that this is a particularly quiet PSU, despite its compact form factor and 80mm cooling fan.

 It would have been nicer to see FSP use a 92mm fan spinning at a lower RPM.
 However, with a proper profile, even an 80mm fan can offer quiet operation.
 Because of the SDA600's small dimensions, it's predisposed to higher operating temperatures.
 As a result, it makes sense that there's no semi-passive mode.
 We don't have a problem with this, so long as the fan spins slowly enough under light and moderate loads.